 Dr Matt Amesbury

-Before my appointment at the university, I worked for an environmental charity advising the public, schools, businesses and local authorities on sustainability issues related to climate change, including energy saving, sustainable transport and renewable energy.
+Before my appointment in Exeter, I completed my PhD at the University of Southampton between 2004 and 2008, investigating the potential limits to the temporal resolution of the peat-based palaeoclimate record.
+In 2008/9, I worked for an environmental charity advising the public, schools, businesses and local authorities on sustainability issues related to climate change, including energy saving, sustainable transport and renewable energy.

 BSc (Hons) Geography (Plymouth), 2000